stevedatadog/katacoda-scenarios/synthetics-cicd/assets/lms/part-1/about-synthetic-tests.md

 | TCP       | response time |
 | DNS       | response time, record values |

 Each test's request can be configured as appropriate for the type.
-For example HTTP tests allow you to configure many common HTTP request attributes, such as the header, cookies, body, and more.
+For example, HTTP tests allow you to configure many common HTTP request attributes such as the header, cookies, body, and more.
 DNS tests allow you to configure lookups to use a specific DNS server.

 ![Animated screencap of creating and running an API test](api-test.gif)